 Now, when a visitor lands on a page with a URL

 https://example.com/install-plugin/ and the same happens for all URLs with this permalink structure.

 This is a simple use case for regex — however, you can use regex for even more complicated patterns.
 For a deeper understanding of using these regular expressions, you can refer to this documentation.

-And, that’s it!
+And that’s it!
 If you have any questions about redirections, we recommend reading through our detailed knowledgebase articles on redirection settings and solving redirection issues.
-If you’re still facing any redirection issues, feel free to reach our support team – we’re always more than happy to help.
+If you’re still facing any redirection issues, feel free to contact our support team – we’re always happy to help.